Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

     <!-- Obtained from Quanitfying Health -->
     ![FIXING_SKEWNESS](Assets/0_OVERVIEW.md/FIXING_SKEWNESS.png){.center}

 The main issue for numeric variables is **Skewness**, often due to outliers.
-If the outliers are due to a legitimate error, then they should be r**emoved**.
+If the outliers are due to a legitimate error, then they should be **removed**.
 Otherwise, it is possible to use the **concave transformations** (Log & Squareroot) to reduce the skewness.

+!!!
+Note

+    Generally speaking, predictions on the untransformed variables should be **better as it follows the original distribution**.

+    Predictions on transformed data (in the context of Skewness) results in smaller predictions, reflecting that the skewness has been transformed away.

 For Factor variables, there are a whole host of considerations: